Muhibullah-Shahjahan/chiralbd.org/content/research/starter-guide.md

 ### Methodology

 I will generally ask you to work on problems that I have not solved myself and you will not be able to find a packaged solution on the internet.
 Also, I may not be able to provide solutions to your questions.
 Actually, there may not even be a solution.
 Accept it, you're doing research now.
 Find a simpler question that will put you on the path to an answer.
 Doing **research is a continuous process of adaptation** in _both_ posing the questions _and_ proposing solutions.
 In other words, *if you can't find the answer, change the question*!
 Start with the simplest questions and simplest solution proposals and work your way towards the more relevant issues.
 For further information, please have a look at Hamming's lecture on 'You and Your Research', [video](http://www.youtube.com/watch?v=a1zDuOPkMSw "Hamming video, 1995") (1995) or [html](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html "Hamming html, 1986") (1986), and think about how this relates to your work.

+## GIS and Remote Sensing in Health Sciences
+### Mission
+{{< figure src="/img/starter-guide/remote_sensing.jpg" width="450px" class="left-inline" >}}
+I will generally ask you to work on problems that I have not solved myself and you will not be able to find a packaged solution on the internet.
+Also, I may not be able to provide solutions to your questions.
+Actually, there may not even be a solution.
+Accept it, you're doing research now.
+Find a simpler question that will put you on the path to an answer.
+Doing **research is a continuous process of adaptation** in _both_ posing the questions _and_ proposing solutions.
+In other words, *if you can't find the answer, change the question*!
+Start with the simplest questions and simplest solution proposals and work your way towards the more relevant issues.
+For further information, please have a look at Hamming's lecture on 'You and Your Research', [video](http://www.youtube.com/watch?v=a1zDuOPkMSw "Hamming video, 1995") (1995) or [html](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html "Hamming html, 1986") (1986), and think about how this relates to your work.

+## Genomic Data Science
+### Mission
+{{< figure src="/img/starter-guide/genome.jpg" width="450px" class="right-inline" >}}

+I will generally ask you to work on problems that I have not solved myself and you will not be able to find a packaged solution on the internet.
+Also, I may not be able to provide solutions to your questions.
+Actually, there may not even be a solution.
+Accept it, you're doing research now.
+Find a simpler question that will put you on the path to an answer.
+Doing **research is a continuous process of adaptation** in _both_ posing the questions _and_ proposing solutions.
+In other words, *if you can't find the answer, change the question*!
+Start with the simplest questions and simplest solution proposals and work your way towards the more relevant issues.
+For further information, please have a look at Hamming's lecture on 'You and Your Research', [video](http://www.youtube.com/watch?v=a1zDuOPkMSw "Hamming video, 1995") (1995) or [html](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html "Hamming html, 1986") (1986), and think about how this relates to your work.

 ## Workflow and Tools